-Our staff are acutely aware of the stress suffered by the families of children who are admitted to the units and have developed a large support network.
-We have a team of family liaison nurses, play specialists, interpreters, religious and psychological support
+Our staff are acutely aware of the stress suffered by parents and relatives and have developed a large support network.
+We have a team of family liaison nurses, play specialists, interpreters, social workers and religious and psychological support.

 Refer your child for treatment